 You can use water and butter as a homemade broth by adding herbs, spices, and vegetables.
 Simmer for a few hours, and you’ll have made your own broth/vegetable stock.
-In this case, you can use it for soups and replacing significant amounts of chicken broth.
+In this case, you can use it for soups and replace significant amounts of chicken broth.

-Using vegetable stock or vegetable broth instead of chicken stock is another alternative.
+Using vegetable stock or vegetable broth instead of chicken stock is another chicken broth alternative.
 While the flavor for vegetable stock (and color) is much lighter, it can be a great addition to soups.
 This is also an excellent option for those who want to make a vegetarian dish instead.
 It can be used for any soup, chowder, rice, beans, and casseroles.

 Use vegetable stock in a 1:1 ratio for any recipe that uses chicken stock.

 You may want to add some extra seasoning to spice up the vegetable stock.
 On the plus side, it will not overwhelm dishes like beef stock.

 If you’ve never used chickpea liquid, now you can try it while substituting chicken broth.
 It is also known as aquafaba and is the liquid leftover in the can once you take the chickpeas out.
 You’ll want to drain the liquid into a separate cup or container, so no beans are included.
 Chickpea liquid helps provide a rich flavor, as you would find in chicken broth.
 It does have a slight bean taste, so this replacement is recommended for bean lovers and vegans/vegetarians.
 This is an excellent substitute for soups of any kind since it is so flavorful.
 It’s a great source of b vitamins, iron, and healthy fats.

 Use aquafaba in a 1:1 ratio once it has been diluted with water (see notes below).